Does a minor need a passport for a cruise to the Bahamas?

 1. Exiting and Re-entering the U.S.

-According to the Western Hemisphere Travel Initiative Land and Sea Final Rule, U.S. citizens on “closed loop” cruises are not subject to the same documentary requirements.
+According to the Western Hemisphere Travel Initiative Land and Sea Final Rule, U.S. citizens on “closed-loop” cruises are not subject to the same documentary requirements.
 A closed-loop cruise is one that begins and ends at the same port in the U.S.

 If your family will be on a closed-loop cruise then you can exit and re-enter the United States with proof of citizenship, such as a birth certificate and government-issued photo ID.
-A U.S. citizen under the age of 16 only need to present either an original or a copy of his or her birth certificate, a Consular Report of Birth Abroad issued by DOS, or a Certificate of Naturalization issued by U.S. Citizenship and Immigration Services.
+A U.S. citizen under the age of 16 only needs to present either an original or a copy of his or her birth certificate, a Consular Report of Birth Abroad issued by DOS, or a Certificate of Naturalization issued by U.S. Citizenship and Immigration Services.

 If the cruise is not closed-loop then a passport will be necessary.